OSA Public Policy Programs & Events

 OSA co-sponsors two Congressional Fellowships - one with the Materials Research Society and one with SPIE.
 Fellows spend one year in Washington, D.C. working as a special legislative assistant on the staff of a member of Congress or Congressional committee, beginning each year in September.
 The fellowships are designed to provide a unique way for scientists and engineers to become involved in the policymaking process on Capitol Hill.
 Applications are due in January of each year.

-Every year, the OSA Public Policy Committee chooses to recognize an outstanding public official, either domestically or abroad, who demonstrates leadership and efforts in support of the advancement of the science of light.
+Every year, the OSA Public Policy Council chooses to recognize an outstanding public official, either domestically or abroad, who demonstrates leadership and efforts in support of the advancement of the science of light.

 OSA partners with several other scientific, university and business organizations to achieve our common goal of advancing scientific research, education and innovation.
 These coalitions allow us to pool our resources, creating a stronger influence on policy makers, industry leaders and interested parties.
 Coalition activities include urging policy makers to strengthen investments in science research, education and innovation; staging annual Congressional Visit Days and; providing outreach and education materials for members of the public.